faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

 The information we have for a crash: the crash report, customer logs, analytic data etc. should be summarized into an OBJECT / DEFECT style short problem statement.
 This is often a critical first step in triaging a potentially large number of crash reports.
 This gives us a first level approximation of what is at hand and allows managers and other interested parties to get a feel for where we are with product quality, maturity, risks, etc.

 First, we state the object of the problem.
 That is the app, or product, that is failing.
 Then, we state the defect.
 That is the "undesirable behavior" we see.
-It should be as simple as "CameraApp Lite  crashes during when Apple Share button event used".
+It should be as simple as "CameraApp Lite  crashes during the Apple Share button is  used".
 The problem should be tracked in a bug management system.

 ## Specifying the problem